-On July 24, Dayan addressed the Knesset to declare Israel’s willingness to speak about the future of the West Bank and Gaza Strip after five years of self-rule, but announced that Israel would not accept an agreement based on withdrawing to the 1967 borders or transferring the land to Arab sovereignty even with U.S. security guarantees.
+On July 24, Dayan addressed the Knesset, announcing Israel’s readiness to discuss the future of the West Bank and Gaza Strip after five years of self-rule, but its refusal to accept any agreement based on withdrawing to the 1967 borders or transferring land to Arab sovereignty, even with U.S. security guarantees.

-On the eve of the Camp David summit, which started on September 4, Dayan held a series of personal meetings with Arab figures and leaders from the West Bank and Gaza Strip.
-He wanted to hear their opinion on the plan for autonomy.
-Many of them said that, on the one hand, they did not want to cut economic ties with Israel and were willing to consider various solutions, such as autonomy, but, on the other hand, they also spoke of the need to include Jordan and the PLO in any solution.
-Some expressed support of the status quo, thinking that, ultimately, the Arab demographic majority west of the Jordan River would dictate the nature of the state.
-“Give us Israeli citizenship, and within a decade, the Israeli president will be an Arab,” they said.
-Dayan greatly enjoyed his meeting, telling his advisor, Elyakim Rubinstein, that he still had a good reputation among the Arabs (unlike his reputation with the Jewish public).
+On the eve of the Camp David summit, which started on September 4, Dayan held personal meetings with Arab figures and leaders from the West Bank and Gaza Strip to hear their opinions on autonomy.
+Many, eager to maintain economic ties with Israel, were willing to consider various solutions, including autonomy, but wanted Jordan and the PLO included in any solution.
+Some supported maintaining the status quo, thinking that, ultimately, the Arab demographic majority west of the Jordan River would determine sovereignty, saying, “Give us Israeli citizenship, and within a decade, the Israeli president will be an Arab.”
+Dayan enjoyed these meetings, telling his advisor, Elyakim Rubinstein, that he still had a good reputation among the Arabs (if not with the Jewish public).

-On July 28, Begin met with Assistant Secretary of State Alfred Atherton and agreed in principle to accept the positions Dayan presented at the Leeds conference.
-Begin stressed that while Dayan had spoken for himself in Leeds, and had, not represented the official government position on the subject, now the government had adopted Dayan’s proposals.
+On July 28, Begin met with Assistant Secretary of State Alfred Atherton and agreed in principle to accept Dayan’s Leeds principles, which Begin emphasized originally represented Dayan’s, and not the official government position on the subject.

 Camp David

-Despite the tough negotiations, Dayan made statements to the media indicating that Egypt was prepared to make peace with Israel.
-Nonetheless, nine months after Sadat’s visit to Jerusalem, the talks were deadlocked.
-The only way to try to get this back on the rails was a summit of the senior leaders with the most extensive U.S. involvement possible that would be devoted entirely to work.
-The summit was set for September 5 to 17, 1978.

-It seems that, for the sake of these talks, Dayan used every bit of his accrued experience – from when he sat in Acre Prison and served as the unofficial leader of the Mem-Gimmel, the Band of 43, through the talks he conducted with Jordan during the War of Independence, the talks with France and Great Britain on the eve of the Sinai Campaign, and the agreement that ended the War of Attrition, to the separation of forces agreements at the end of the Yom Kippur War.
+Despite difficult, prolonged negotiations, Dayan’s media statements suggested Egypt’s readiness for peace.
+However, nine months after Sadat’s visit to deadlocked talks led to American officials scheduling an intensive a working summit of the parties with extensive U.S. involvement for September 5–to 17, 1978.
+For these talks, Dayan would use all his accrued experience – including his leadership in from Acre Prison, the Jordanian talks during the War of Independence, the talks with France and Great Britain before the Sinai Campaign, the agreement ending the War of Attrition, and the Yom Kippur War separation of forces agreements.
 This would be the test of his life.